ayush-paliwal17/Flappy_Bird/README.md

 #Suggestions -
 I suggest you use an IDE such as VSCode for smooth experience.

-Feel free to modify the script according to your taste.
+Feel free to modify the script on your local system according to your taste.